-First, however, we note that for nearly every pretrained DNNs we have examined (over 450 in all) , the phase appears to be in somewhere between Bulk-Decay and/or Heavy-Tailed .
+First, however, we note that for nearly every pretrained DNNs we have examined (and we have examined thousands of them), the phase appears to be in somewhere between Bulk-Decay and/or Heavy-Tailed .

 Heavy Tailed Implicit Regularization

-Moreover, for nearly all DNNs, the spectral density can be fit to a truncated power law, with exponents frequently lying in the Fat Tailed range [2-4], and the maximum eigenvalue no larger than say 100
+Moreover, for nearly all layers in all well trained, production quality DNNs, the layer spectral density can be fit to a truncated power law, with exponents frequently lying in the Fat Tailed range [2-4], and the maximum eigenvalue no larger than say 100

 Most importantly, in 80-90% of the DNN architectures studied, on average, smaller exponents correspond to smaller test errors.

-Our empirical results suggest that the power law exponent can be used as (part of) a practical capacity metric.
+Our empirical results suggest that the power law exponent can be used as (part of) a practical quality metric.
 This led us to propose the metric for DNNs: